top of page

 “With no technology yet invented, we found our way, made human connections, figured out our fashion vibe and lived to tell the story.”

-Some photographs are framed with images of ticket stubs, backstage passes or offset borders that feel more distracting than expressive and compete with Blakesberg’s own vision.
+A few photographs are framed with images of ticket stubs, backstage passes or offset borders that distract and compete with Blakesberg’s own vision.
 Fortunately, the effect is limited to a small selection.
 I also wish Deadheads featured a more cogent key to dates and venues of the photographs.
-For a band whose story is so rooted in specific nights and places, the delivery feels like an afterthought which leaves the viewer wishing for a better map to accompany the memories.
+For a band whose story is so deeply rooted in specific nights and places, the delivery feels like an afterthought which leaves the viewer wishing for a better map to accompany the memories.

 In the end, Deadheads isn’t about the band so much as the gravitational pull they created.
-Blakesberg’s camera finds poetry in the faces that followed the sound, reminding us that the real story of the Grateful Dead was never just onstage—it was everywhere Billy’s and Mickey’s drumbeat carried them.
+Blakesberg’s camera finds poetry in the faces that followed the sound, reminding us that an essential part of the Grateful Dead was never just confined to the stage.
+It lived in the parking lots, campgrounds and hotels across American highways between each city on tour.

 Fast forward to 2022.
 Glenn Davis put on the show while we crossed the Bay Bridge after an underwhelming Roger Waters concert.
-About 2 minutes into the jam, Jerry flips the switch – his tone mutates and everything starts to unravel.
+About 2 minutes into the jam, Jerry flips the switch, his tone mutates and everything starts to unravel.
 The music spirals into chaos, then detonates into a wall of noise that’s both terrifying and cathartic.
 Forget “good for 1988.”
-I’ll put it up against Veneta on 8/27/72 or the Boston Garden 12/2/73 blowout.
+I’ll put this Playin' against Veneta on 8/27/72 or the Boston Garden 12/2/73 blowout.
 Epic.

 Comments